CristianSilvaB/CristianSilvaB/README.md

 - From an early age, my curiosity and love for learning led me to the world of technology, where I discovered my passion. 🌟
 - I believe in the transformative power of data to drive innovation in all areas. 🚀
 - I am interested in cybersecurity and automation. 🔒
-- I am autonomous, adaptable, and skilled in crisis management. 🌐
+- Autonomous, adaptable, and skilled in crisis management. 🌐
 - I love video games, music, and cars. 🎮

 ## Tech Skills